jonashellmann/include-matomo/README.md

-# Include Matomo - Wordpress Plugin
+# Include Matomo Tracking, by Jonas Hellmann - Wordpress Plugin

 This plugin includes Matomo into your Wordpress site.
 There are two features to do this right now.